hanscode44/jira-report-time-logged-by-user/README.md

 This tool uses the JIRA REST API, however it requires your username and password for basic authentication, and this user would require permissions to view the project and obtain the data requested - so please be mindful of this fact.

 #### Future updates
-If you need a feature, feel free to request it (I can try find time to help you), or alternatively submit a pull request.
+If you need a feature, feel free to request it, or alternatively submit a pull request.

+### Questions
+If you have any questions, just ask!

 #### Disclaimer
 Sorry, I can't be held liable for any problems this script may cause to your system, use at your own peril!